Sit-Down Meals and Dining Hall Guidelines

 Students who misuse technology resources are subject to disciplinary action.
 While it is impossible to delineate all the inappropriate uses of computing systems, common sense and respect for the privacy of others are paramount.

-Misuse of computers, the school’s network, or other information resources including, but not limited to, inappropriate use of social networks, apps, and mobile devices, may violate school rules and can constitute a breach of academic integrity.
-Examples of misuse of technology, include, but are not restricted to the following:
+Misuse of computers, the school’s network, or other information resources including, but not limited to, anonymous postings, inappropriate use of social networks, apps, and mobile devices, may violate school rules and can constitute a breach of academic integrity.
+Examples of misuse of technology include but are not restricted to the following:

 - Gaining unauthorized access to any computer or computer system